-Call center ring strategy is an important consideration for all inbound call center managers.
+Since we provide some of the most affordable contact center software in the world, we know as much as there is to know about call center ring strategies.
 This setting, which allows you to determine how calls are distributed to agents within a call queue, affects many call center KPIs, including average hold time and average time to answer.

 Call center ring strategy is a call center setting that allows managers to control how calls are distributed to agents within a given call queue.

 In this post, we discuss 3 different types of call center ring strategy settings: Ring All, Round Robin, and Memory Round Robin.
 We explore the pros and cons of each ring strategy, and how you can use them to increase productivity and customer satisfaction.